 Movement IIA and IIB (2 semesters)

 An exploration of movement through space and in groups.
-Specific courses include Viewpoints technique in the fall semester and Contact Improvisation in the spring semester.
+Specific courses include Viewpoints technique in the fall semester and Contact Improvisation and/or other techniques in the spring semester.

 Voice and Speech IB (1 semester)